shaloo/docs.arcana/docs/howto/use-wallet-ui.md

 # Basic Wallet Operations

 This guide explains the Web3 operations of the {{config.extra.arcana.wallet_name}} and how users can access different functions through its UI.
-Developers looking to enable these operations programmatically in their apps can refer to the [[index-arcana-wallet| {{config.extra.arcana.wallet_name}} Developers Guide]].
+Developers looking to enable these operations programmatically in their apps can refer to the [[index-web3-wallet-ops| {{config.extra.arcana.wallet_name}} Developer Guides]].

-??? info "{{config.extra.arcana.wallet_name}} Developer Guide"

-      To enable the {{config.extra.arcana.wallet_name}} in the context of a Web3 app, developers must first [[configure-auth|register the app]] and [[index-config-social-providers|configure social providers]] via the {{config.extra.arcana.dashboard_name}} to authenticate users.

-      Next, follow the [[index-integrate-app|instructions to integrate the app]] and then add code to [[index-onboard-users|onboard users]].
-The authenticated users can instantly access the  {{config.extra.arcana.wallet_name}} in the context of the app.
-Developers can add code to bring up the wallet UI in the context of the authenticated users, initiated Web3 wallet operations, and enable authenticated users to sign blockchain transactions.

-      For more details, see [[auth-quick-start|{{config.extra.arcana.product_name}} Quick Start Guide]] and the [[index-arcana-wallet|{{config.extra.arcana.wallet_name}} Developers Guide]].

 ## Prerequisites